-A letter of introduction from the Institute Of Distance Learning (K I U) was sent to facilitate in the data collection exercise.
-The letter was handed to the Zonal TAC TUTAR before questionnaires were distributed to the teachers, pupils and parents.
+A letter of introduction from the institute of continuing education was sent to facilitate in the data collection exercise.
+The letter was handed to the head teacher before questionnaires were distributed to the teachers.
 The data collected was sorted and categorized, after which it was analyzed.
 The conclusions and recommendations were made.